Brazilian police arrest suspected masterminds behind the killing of councilwoman-turned-icon

-RIO DE JANEIRO — (AP) — Brazil’s federal police arrested on Sunday the men suspected of ordering the killing of a Rio de Janeiro councilwoman in 2018, a long-awaited step after years of society clamoring for justice.
+RIO DE JANEIRO — (AP) — Brazil’s federal police Sunday arrested two men suspected of ordering the killing of a popular Rio de Janeiro councilwoman in 2018, a long-awaited step after years of society clamoring for justice.

-Two federal police sources with knowledge of the investigation told The Associated Press that congressman Chiquinho Brazão and his brother Domingos Brazão, a member of Rio state’s accounts watchdog, were detained on suspicion of ordering the hit against Franco.
+Police investigations showed federal deputy Chiquinho Brazão and his brother Domingos Brazão, a member of Rio state’s accounts watchdog, were detained on suspicion of ordering a hit against Franco.
 Both have alleged connections to criminal groups, known as militias, who illegally charge residents for various services, including protection.

+Ubiratan Guedes, the lawyer representing Domingos Brazão, denied the accusations against his client.
+“He did not know Marielle, had no connection with Marielle,” he told reporters on Sunday.

+Lawyers for Chiquinho Brazão, who served on Rio’s council at the same time as Franco and is now a congressman, and former police chief Barbosa, said their clients denied any wrongdoing, according to local media.

 The investigation into Franco’s murder had been troubled for years.
 Rio's state civil police couldn't break the case after the arrest and indictment of the shooter and the driver.
-The lead detectives were changed four times until February 2023, when federal authorities took control.
+The lead detectives were changed four times prior to February 2023.
+Federal authorities then attempted to take control of the case, but were not allowed to, which also increased suspicions of obstruction, according to Lewandowski.

-The driver admitted to the double murder of Franco and her driver in 2023.
+The driver admitted to the double murder of Franco and her driver.
 The shooter, disgraced former police officer Ronnie Lessa, signed a plea bargain deal with authorities in January and his admission led to Sunday's arrests.

-Rivaldo Barbosa, the head of Rio’s police when the murder took place, was also arrested for alleged obstruction of the investigation, the sources said.
+Rivaldo Barbosa, the head of Rio’s police when the murder took place, was also arrested for alleged obstruction of the investigation, federal police chief Andrei Rodrigues said in a press conference.

+“He actively sough to detour the investigation from those who ordered the killing,” Rodrigues said.
+Earlier, Franco's widow Monica Benicio said Barbosa offered her his sympathies after her wife was slain, promising to be tough in the effort to find the killers.

 She stood out as one of the only Black women on the council and, while her assertiveness and mere presence ruffled some, she remained unbowed.